kibs-tech/kibs-tech.github.io/about.md

 # About Me

-I've been a software developer working on a contract basis for over 20 years.
-I started off as a wanna be musician then for some reason I started to like mathematics and ended up doing a PhD in it!
-After a year as a research assistant at university I moved into software development.
+My name is Helen.
+I've been a software developer working on a contract basis for over 25 years.
+I started off as a wanna be musician then for some reason I started to like Mathematics and ended up doing a PhD in it!
+After a year as a research fellow at University I moved into software development.
 I'm also crazy about windsurfing.

 ## Small business development experience